 That thou hast her, it is not all my Grief,

 And yet it may be said I lov'd her dearly,

 That she hath thee is of my wayling Chief,

 A Loss in Love that touches me more nearly.

 Loving Offenders thus I will excuse ye,

 Thou dost love her, because thou knowst I love her,

 And for my sake even so doth she abuse me,

 Suffering my Friend for my sake to approve her.

 If I lose thee, my Loss is my Love's Gain,

-And losing her, my Friend hath sound that Loss.
+And losing her, my Friend hath found that Loss.

 Both find each other, and I lose both twain,

 And both for my sake lay on me this Cross.

-But here's the love my Friend, and I are one.
+But here's the Joy, my Friend, and I are one,

+Sweet Flattery, then she loves but me alone.